hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04d-Components.md

 #### Notes for 4.4.1 The Orientation API

 + HTML5 orientation API
-  + a way to use angle measures provided by accelerometers form mobile devices or desktops such a sMacBook
+  + a way to use angle measures provided by accelerometers form mobile devices or desktops such as MacBook
   + mobile device emulation mode: able to use the devtools of a desktop browser to fake the orientation values